harmpter/companion.home-assistant/docs/integrations/theming.md

 The app will automatically match the selected theme in Home Assistant and will update in real time when the theme is changed.

-### iOS app version 2020.1 or older and Android app
+### iOS app version 2020.1 or earlier and Android app

 To change the theme of the app you must use a [service call](https://www.home-assistant.io/docs/scripts/service-calls/) to `frontend.set_theme` in Home Assistant to change them.
 This will fire an event which the app can detect.